apache/apisix-website/website/blog/2021/09/28/WPS-usercase.md

 Since we are listening to the same Key, we make a proxy to do a uniform listening and return the results to Apache APISIX when there is feedback.
 As shown on the right side of the image above, the ETCD Proxy component is placed between Apache APISIX and ETCD to monitor changes in Key values.

-### Optimization 2: Solving the Performance Problem During Routing Validation
+### Improvement 2: Solve the Performance Problem During Routing Validation

 As companies grow in size, so will the number of routes.
 In practice, Apache APISIX reconstructs the prefix tree used to match the route each time the route is updated.
 This is mainly due to poor sort performance of `table.sort`.